-

 Two AERI Installs on Two Islands in Two Months

 Editor’s note: Jonathan Gero, a research scientist at University of Wisconsin-Madison, sent this update on installing two AERI systems.
-Jonathan Gero takes in the surrounding beauty of Graciosa Island.
 I just completed the second of two Atmospheric Emitted Radiance Interferometer (AERI) installations in what is shaping up to be ARM’s year of the islands.
-The…
+The first was at an ARM Mobile Facility site on Ascension…

 -